-7.5 Pro-only feature: Triggers
+7.5 Triggers

 MistServer reports certain occurrences as configurable triggers to a URL or executable.
 Triggers are the preferred way of responding to server events.
 Each trigger has a name and a payload, and may be blocking or non-blocking as well as stream-specific or global.